Digital-Working-Group/voice-standardize/pydub/README.md

 Similarly, this repository depends on `pydub.AudioSegment.export()` to write output files, which also uses ffmpeg or avconv in the background.
 These output file types include at least MP3, WAV, raw, OGG, or other ffmpeg/avconv supported files (see [audio_segment.export()](https://github.com/jiaaro/pydub/blob/master/pydub/audio_segment.py)).

 ## Validation
-The scripts provided in `validate.py` allow you to check output extracted on your machine using the sample input files against the sample output provided.
+The scripts provided in `validate.py` allow you to check output extracted on your machine using the sample input files against the provided sample output.
 To perform the validation check, see `run_validate.py`:
 ```python
 from validate import generate_comparison_files, validate_files